rhamenator/ai-scraping-defense/docs/getting_started.md

 ./setup_wordpress_website.sh (or ./setup_wordpress_website.ps1 on Windows)
 ```

 The script starts the Docker Compose stack (if it is not already running) and then launches WordPress and its MariaDB database on the same `defense_network`.
-Traffic allowed by the proxy will reach WordPress via `REAL_BACKEND_HOST`.
+Traffic allowed by the proxy will reach WordPress via `REAL_BACKEND_HOSTS` (or `REAL_BACKEND_HOST`).
 The helper sets this value in `.env` for you, and `setup_fake_website.sh` does the same when launching a simple nginx site.
 Once started you can visit the site directly at [http://localhost:8082](http://localhost:8082) or through the defense stack at [http://localhost:8080](http://localhost:8080).

 ### **7. Stopping the Application**